UniboSecurityResearch/SIP-Classifier/README.md

 # SIP-Classifier

-This repository contains the dataset and supporting scripts used in the paper "SIP-Classifier: Classifying SIP Signaling Sequences in IMS Using Transformers and Clustering".
+This repository contains the dataset and supporting scripts used in the paper "SIP-Classifier: Unsupervised Classification of SIP-IMS Signaling with Transformer and Clustering".

 **Repository Structure**